pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## image-provider

-The `image-provider` in the supply chains provides to further resources a container image carrying the application already built.
+The `image-provider` in the supply chains provides a container image carrying the application already built to further resources.

 Depending on how the Workload is configured, for example, if using [pre-built images](pre-built-image.hbs.md) or [building from